southwick-associates/salic/vignettes/README.md

 #> [1] TRUE
 ```

 Salic expects specific codes for categorical variables.
-For example, "sex" can include 3 values:
+For example, "sex" can include 3 values.
+You can check categorical codes using `salic::label_categories`.

 ``` r
 count(cust, sex)